 HostGator = Bad Web Host?
 Read Honest HostGator Review

 We now come to Hostgator number 5 on the top 25 and #5 of 10,293. with webhostingstuff.com.
 The only host whose top 25 ranking matches its popularity ranking.
-Also the only company with a single digit ranking in traffic popularity on webhostingstuff.com.
-It does not seem in the last 2 years that hostgator, while their claims of growing popularity have not been able to get past number 5 in rankings.
+Also, Hostgator is the only company with a single-digit ranking in traffic popularity on webhostingstuff.com.
+It does not seem that in the last 2 years, HostGator has been able to get past number 5 in the rankings despite their growing popularity claims.
 You would think they could at least beat Arvand.
 Perhaps hostgator paid in advance for their “advertising” on webhostingstuff.com for that 5th spot.
-I would suggest contacting webhostingstuff.com to get a push up on those rankings, perhaps hostgator can get in a bidding war with iPage for that number 1 spot …… sorry I meant advertising Webhostingstuff.com does not “sell” rankings *eye roll*.
-Did I forget to mention the mysterious disappearing negative fee back.
+I would suggest contacting webhostingstuff.com to get a push-up on those rankings; perhaps HostGator can get in a bidding war with iPage for that number 1 spot… sorry I meant advertising Webhostingstuff.com does not “sell” rankings *eye roll*.
+Did I forget to mention the mysterious disappearing negative fee back?

-Clearly Hostgator has no problem with listing awards from websites that are nothing more then elaborate or not so elaborate affiliates.
+Hostgator has no problem listing awards from websites that are nothing more than elaborate or not-so-elaborate affiliates.

-There are only a few of those that offer an award that don’t have an affiliate link, or better yet a coupon.
-Plus webhostingstuff.com is on the list.
+Only a few offer an award that doesn’t have an affiliate link or, better yet, a coupon.
+Webhostingstuff.com is on the list.

 Though one of the affiliates………..
-I mean award sites does not have all good reviews:
+I mean, award sites do not have all good reviews:

-I am not sure the point of these “awards” when most of the sites don’t have any visible advertising, other then coupons and affiliate links.
-Clearly they have to pay for their hosting some how, nor is anyone going to write tons of content for nothing.
-After all are you going to bad mouth an organization that will pay you $50 – $125 per sign up, or are you going to sing their praises.
-This is nothing more the a list of reviews for profit, not an unbiased set up like Consumer Reports.
+I am unsure of the point of these “awards” when most sites don’t have any visible advertising other than coupons and affiliate links.
+Clearly, they have to pay for their hosting somehow, and is anyone going to write tons of content for nothing?
+After all, will you bad-mouth an organization that will pay you $50 – $125 per sign-up, or will you sing their praises?
+This is nothing more than a list of reviews for profit, not an unbiased setup like Consumer Reports.

 Hostgator Affiliate Program(s)